Perspective | What to do about parking violations on vacation

 Parking tickets were a growing source of revenue before the pandemic.
 The auto rental site CarRentals.com recently estimated the parking enforcement revenue from 16 major U.S. cities to top $1.4 billion a year.
 The big city that collects parking fines most aggressively is San Francisco.
 It collected the equivalent of $111 in fines for each resident.
 Chicago and D.C. came in second and third, respectively, pulling in $99 and $97 per resident.

-Drew Cheneler, a government employee from D.C. has received so many parking tickets on vacation that he has started to research parking spots when traveling.
+Drew Cheneler, a government employee from D.C., has received so many parking tickets on vacation that he has started to research parking spots when traveling.
 Downloading apps such as ParkWhiz, Parking Panda and SpotHero has helped him find parking spots so he doesn’t have to hunt for spaces that may or may not be legal.

 As a repeat offender, his advice for avoiding tickets is simple: “Make sure you park legally, and make sure to carry around some spare coins so you can pay for a parking meter,” says Cheneler, who also publishes a personal finance blog.